jbelelieu/atos/docs/index.md

 If you plan on generating and saving generated documents locally (which I recommend you do), you will need to make sure the `_generated` and `_vault` directories are writable: `chmod 0755 _generated && chmod 0755 _vault`.

 Invoices/ and taxes files are saved as HTML.
 Most computers have reasonable `Print as PDF` options now; please use that feature to print a PDF if required.
 ATOS hard codes styles, so changing `assets/invoiceStyle.css` or `assets/taxStyle.css` won't affect already saved invoices.

+### Daily Automated Backups

+*Added in v0.6.1.*

+Note that if you input information within the settings file for the backup FTP server, ATOS will automatically create a daily backup of your SQLite database (assuming you load ATOS once per day).

 ### Language Files